I got naked with a room full of Germans. Here’s what it taught me.

 Think about it: You always take better care of things you love.
 Hating your body is crap for your mental and physical health.

-Hating your bodies means you do incredibly unhealthy things like put yourself on a restrictive diet, drink a laxative tea or abuse drugs to lose weight and ‘look’ healthier.
-WTF?!
+Hating your bodies means you do incredibly unhealthy things like putting yourself on a restrictive diet, drink a laxative tea or abuse drugs to lose weight and ‘look’ healthier.

 Body shame stops you from going on dates or wearing a swimsuit in front of people or taking photos with our friends.